 Vitamin C can be found in a lot of different dietary forms, whether you’re getting your fix through supplements, gummies, or fresh fruits and vegetables.
 The same holds true in skincare.
 “Ascorbic Acid is Vitamin C in its purest form, where as fruit-based Vitamin C ingredients are derivatives,” explains Rhea Souhleris Grous, Medical Aesthetics Director at La Suite Skincare at Union Square Laser Dermatology.
 “Ascorbic acid is the most potent antioxidant.”

->

-> While more derivative forms of Vitamin C are best for those with extra-sensitive skin, ascorbic acid (sometimes referred to as L-Ascorbic Acid), is the best choice for people who want to see maximum effects.
+While more derivative forms of Vitamin C are best for those with extra-sensitive skin, ascorbic acid (sometimes referred to as L-Ascorbic Acid), is the best choice for people who want to see maximum effects.
 According to Dr. Garshick, it’s also the most-studied form of Vitamin C and has been clinically proven to reduce hyperpigmentation, and it’s considered fully effective when it’s in a concentration over 8-10%.
-Our latest Korean Beauty find, Liz K’s Super First Serum Pure Vitamin C features a whopping 13% L-Ascorbic Acid, giving you maximum skin-brightening benefits.
+Our latest Korean Beauty finds, the Pineapple-C Bright Serum, Liz K’s Super First Serum Pure Vitamin C, and the Make P:rem C-10 Radiance Amplifying Serum feature high concentrations of vitamin C, giving you maximum skin-brightening benefits.

->

-> It Plays Nice With Other Ingredients
+It Plays Nice With Other Ingredients

 Although Ascorbic Acid has the greatest impact on skin, it’s also pretty unstable, so it needs the help of some other ingredients to balance it out — that’s why you’ll frequently find Vitamins C and E paired together in skincare formulations.